vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
+Version 5.3.4
-Version 5.3.3
+Notice added about the sale of Checkout to Kustom Version 5.3.3
 Fix a crash for woo versions below 9.2.0
 Version 5.3.2